 Pet Protection Services Membership

 However, finding a lost pet is seldom simple, and most pet parents want to do everything in their power to reunite with their lost pets as quickly as possible.
-That’s why 24PetWatch offers enhanced Pet Protection Services as part of an Annual Membership ($29.95/year) or Lifetime Membership ($94.95).
+That’s why 24PetWatch offers enhanced Pet Protection Services as part of a Lifetime Membership (($74.95).

 “A Pet Protection Membership is the equivalent of 911 for pet parents,” says Rayman.
 “Instead of self-service reporting and updates if there’s a hit in the database, you get instant, live access to a Lost Pet Recovery Specialist who can not only expedite your search, but also provide additional support and ideas to help you get your pet back faster.”